School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

 1. Path for solana anchor program code is "anchor_project/crowdfunding"

-   - And please run anchor related command from "anchor_project/crowdfunding" dir only
+   - Run anchor related command from "anchor_project/crowdfunding" dir only

 ```bash
 # Anchor related command to be run from "anchor_project/crowdfunding dir only